A representation of range decreasing group homomorphisms: Background and results

-For a Lie group $G$, we denote by $\autag$ (respectively by $\autg$) the group of algebraic group automorphisms (respectively of Lie group automorphisms) of $G$.
-If $G$ is finite dimensional and connected, then $\autg$ is also a finite dimensional Lie group \cite[Theorem 2]{ho}.
-The constant maps $V \to G$ form a subgroup of $\fvg$, which can be identified with $G$.
-As an application of Theorem \ref{general}, we have the following generalization of \cite[Corollary 1.2]{z23} and of results in \cite[Section 7]{z25}.
+For a Lie group $G$, we denote by $\autag$ the group of algebraic group automorphisms of $G$ and by $\autg$ the group of Lie group automorphisms of $G$.
+If $G$ is finite dimensional and connected, then $\autg$ is a finite dimensional Lie group \cite[Theorem 2]{ho}.
+As an application of Theorem \ref{general}, we generalize both \cite[Theorem 4.1]{hr} and \cite[Corollary 1.2]{z23}.